alikhleel/Trading-Wallet/README.md

 # trading_wallet

-Trading Wallet is a flutter project that provides some statestics to traders to help them in tracing their trades.
+Trading Wallet is a flutter project that provides some statistics to traders to help them in tracing their trades.